Why you should focus on improving your mass customization strategy

 2. On average, 36% of customers expressed interest in purchasing personalized products or services.

-3. Forty-eight percent of customers said they are ready to wait longer for a personified product.
+3. 48% percent of customers said they are ready to wait longer for a personified product.

-4. Twenty-two percent of consumers are happy to share personal data in return for a more personalized service or product.
+4. 22% of consumers are happy to share personal data in return for a more personalized service or product.

 It’s easy to see why this business model has become a prominent strategy to elevate conversion rates and customer satisfaction.
 Let’s look at some of the direct benefits of mass customization: